syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Hierarchy-Grid.md

 documentation: ug
 ---

-# Hierarchical Bindings in ASP.NET MVC Grid
+# Hierarchical Bindings in ASP.NET MVC Grid(SfGrid)

 Hierarchical binding can be used to create the Grid with parent and child relation, this facilitate you to view the child records for a particular row by clicking on the Expander button present in first column of each grid row.
 This can be enabled by defining `ChildGrid` and `QueryString`.